VikramGanesh06/Goldyfy-modern-landing/README.md

 # Goldyfy - Modern Jewelry Landing Page

-A sleek and responsive landing page for GOLDYFY, designed with a minimal yet modern aesthetic.
+A sleek and responsive landing page for GOLDYFY designed with a minimal yet modern aesthetic.
 Built to captivate with clean layouts, smooth interactions and a focus on user experiences.

 ## 🌟 Features